SlavaTheEngineer/Text-Adventure/README.md

 # Text-Adventure

-This is a repository for Text Adventure, Python Ascci Adventure Game
+This is a repository for Text Adventure, a Python Ascci Adventure Game.